neelsmith/greek102/docs/index.md

 ## Announcements

+- Please schedule an individual conference to review final course requirements, and future plans
 - Brief summaries of some grammatical points:  [reference and review](./reference/)
 - How to approach [reading assignments](./assignments/reading-how-to/)
 - **Monday, Apr.
 17**: vocabulary assessment on [vocabulary for module 6](https://hellenike.github.io/textbook/review/module6-review/vocabulary/)